holguinj/with-timing/README.md

 A wrapper for long-running shell commands that:

 * records how long your commands usually take in a JSON-encoded file
-* on subsequent runs, uses the recorded time to predict how long a command will take.
+* on subsequent runs, uses the last recorded time to predict how long a command will take.

 for example: